hejtmy/ib-psych/content/activities/evaluating-research/index.md

 ## Questions
 1. What was the purpose of the study

-2. What was the hypothesis?
+2. What were the hypotheses?

 3. What was the conclusion?

 4. What did the authors say that can be a problem with their conclusion?

 5. What was the method used for the research?
-Describe it.
+Describe it and explain whhy it was chosen.

+6. What was the research design used? (within subject, between subject, matched pairs)

+7. What other methods could authors use to study their theory?
+Describe at least one and compare it to the one they used.

-6. If the research had independent and dependent variables, describe what they were and how they were operationalised.
+8. If the research had independent and dependent variables, describe what they were and how they were operationalised.

-7. Can the results be generalized to bigger sample?
+9. Can the results be generalized to bigger sample?
 To which one and which one not?

-8. Does the research seem valid?
-(Or does it strike you as weird, too laboratory, not well designed, unusable etc.).
-What problems did you have with the method?
+10. Does the research seem valid?
+(Or does it strike you as weird, too laboratory, not well designed, unusable etc.) Explain and provide examples.

-9. Was the method well chosen for the problem?
-Can you think of a better one?

-10. Was the study ethical?
-Explain.

-11. Concluding remarks.
-If you want to note something more, please do so.
+11. What was the sampling method used in the paper?

+12. Was the sampling method well chosen?
+Explain and provide alternatives.

+13. Was the research conducted ethically according to the principles laid out by the Belmont report?
+State why - what was done and what wasn't.

+14. Does the research follow the APA code [link](http://www.apa.org/ethics/code/)?

+15. Was there some potential danger regardless of the ethical requirements being supposedly met?
+How it could have been prevented or diminished?

 ### Recomended journals
 | Authors                                                                               | Title                                                                                                            | Journal                                        | Full journal                                                                    | Publication year |